Skip to content

 };

 When using an Async Worker (plain async fetch handler, no Effect runtime), declare Durable Objects in the bindings prop of the Worker resource.
 Pass a DurableObjectNamespace reference with a className matching the exported DurableObject subclass in your worker source file.
+If className is omitted, it defaults to the namespace name.
 Use Cloudflare.InferEnv to get a fully typed env object that includes the namespace.

 Declaring a DO binding in the stack